 Dogs have the hormone oxytocin, like humans, which signals responses to social interactions.
 For humans, oxytocin is involved with expressions of love and jealousy, and there’s no reason to believe that dogs are any different.

-A Brief Study
+A Brief Study On Dog Jealousy

 At the University of Vienna, Friederike Range conducted a study to test if dogs could exhibit jealousy.
 The test was simple: two dogs sat next to each other and were both asked to “shake hands” with a human.
 The catch?
 Only one dog got a reward for completing the trick.